scriptedweb/portswigger-web-security-labs/2FA Simple Bypass/README.md

-## 🔐 Another PortSwigger Lab Completed — 2FA Simple Bypass
+## 2FA Simple Bypass — PortSwigger Lab
+# 📌 Overview

-Today, I completed another PortSwigger Web Security Academy lab focused on 2FA Simple Bypass.
+I completed the 2FA Simple Bypass lab on PortSwigger Web Security Academy using Burp Suite.

+The lab demonstrated an authentication flaw where the application failed to properly enforce the second factor before granting access to a protected account page.

+# 🎯 Objective

+Access Carlos' account without completing the required 2FA verification.

+# 🔐 Authentication Flow

+The normal login process was:

+Username + Password
+        ↓
+OTP Verification
+        ↓
+/my-account

-In the lab, I first authenticated using the provided user credentials and successfully completed the OTP verification sent to my email.
+I first logged in using the provided user's credentials and successfully completed the OTP verification.

+# 🧪 Testing the 2FA Enforcement

-I then signed out and logged in using Carlos' credentials.
-When the application requested the 2FA code, I tested whether the application had properly enforced the second authentication step.
+I then logged out and authenticated using Carlos' credentials.

+The application requested an OTP:

+Username + Password
+        ↓
+OTP requested

-Instead of entering the OTP, I changed the URL directly to:
+Instead of entering the OTP, I directly changed the URL to:

+/my-account

+The application allowed me to access the protected account page.

-# /my-account
+# 💥 Impact

-The application granted access to the protected account page without requiring the 2FA verification to be completed.
+The application was treating the user as sufficiently authenticated before the 2FA process had been completed.

-## 🎯 Lab successfully solved.
+This meant that an attacker who obtained a user's username and password could potentially bypass the second authentication step by directly requesting a protected resource.

-# 🧠 Key Takeaway
+## 🧠 Key Takeaway

-This lab taught me that implementing an OTP page is not enough.

-The application must ensure that 2FA verification is successfully completed before allowing access to protected resources.
+Showing a 2FA verification page is not enough — the server must enforce successful 2FA verification before granting access to protected resources.

-If a user can simply bypass the verification page and directly access /my-account, the second authentication factor has effectively been bypassed.

-Another hands-on lesson in Authentication, Access Control, Web Security, and Burp Suite. 🚀
+A secure authentication flow should look like:

+Username + Password
+        ↓
+Correct credentials?
+        ↓
+      YES
+        ↓
+2FA verification
+        ↓
+Correct OTP?
+        ↓
+      YES
+        ↓
+Create fully authenticated session
+        ↓
+Access protected resources

+The key lesson from this lab was understanding that authentication is about what the server actually enforces, not just what the user interface appears to require.

+Lab Status: ✅ Solved

-#Cybersecurity #WebSecurity #PortSwigger #Pentesting #BurpSuite #AppSec #EthicalHacking
+#Cybersecurity #WebSecurity #PortSwigger #Pentesting #BurpSuite #Authentication #AppSec